My book with some of the poems I wrote is already available at the Kindle store!

 It was the distance that killed them

-It was the distance that brought them together
+It was the distance that brought them

 It was the distance that separated them